Path-Variable/onvif-cam-poll/README.md

 As with the previous script, this one keeps running and will post the current local time of the server to the camera, thereby synchronizing its system clock with the servers.

+## service templates
+Please check the services folder for examples of what a systemd service template should look like if you choose to run motion-poll or set-time as a service.
+By using environemnt files and templating, the user can handle multiple cameras with only one service file.